jozefg/drafts/dissecting-some-ltac.markdown

 Finally, we have one last special case branch for `Some`.
-This is because our branches above will fail when phased with a polymorphic constructor
+This is because the branches above will fail when phased with a polymorphic constructor

         | [ H : Some _ = Some _ |- _ ] => injection H; clear H